dclause/search_autocomplete/README.txt

 Place all files from this 2.x version in this sites/all/modules/search_autocomplete or equivalent folder.

 Run the update script.
-Make sure to run the 6001 udpate function.
+Make sure to run the udpate functions.

 If you're having trouble installing this module, please ensure that your tar program is not flattening the directory tree, truncating filenames or losing